savavukmirovic/FastAPI-Rack-Device-Project/README.md

 - For database is used SQLite with sqlalchemy ORM
 - Whole application is in src directory
-- To run this application you can run: docker compose up
+- To run this application you can run: docker compose up (or: docker compose up --build)
 - Other way to run this application you can run: docker build -t fastapi-app and after that you can run: docker run fastapi-app